seanox/pdf-service/manual/Introduction.md

 ### Placeholder

-This section depends on the template generator used.
-The description refers to the template generator which is integrated in Seanox PDF-Service.
+This section and description depend on the used built-in template generator.

 Placeholders can be used for static texts, values and data structures.
-The syntax of the placeholders is case-insensitive, must begin with a letter and is limited to the following characters:
+The syntax of the placeholders is case-insensitive, must begin and end with a word character (a-z A-Z 0-9 _) and in between word characters and the minus sign are supported.
-`a-z A-Z 0-9 _-`

 #### Static Placeholder

-For the output of static texts from Meta-Statics.
-Meta-Statics is a strict string based key value map.
+For the output of static texts from meta-statics, which uses a strictly text-based key-value map without collections and nesting.
 The placeholder is replaced by the value.
 If no value exists, the placeholder is removed without replacement.

 ```
 ![NAME]
 ```

-#### Data Value Placeholder
+#### Value Placeholder

 For output of single values from Meta-Data.
 Meta-Data is a structured map like a tree.
 The keys are always strings.
 The values can be of the data type